 While eight points is a more than respectable haul for a teenager, that stat line pales in comparison to the center’s encore effort.

-During the 2023 World Junior Championships, Bedard went off.
+During the 2023 World Junior Championships, Bedard went off (perhaps he was aided by his pregame routine?).
 He finished the tournament with an incredible 23 points (nine goals and 14 assists), scoring a game-winner in the quarterfinals, breaking scoring records, and claiming the MVP crown as Canada took home another gold medal.